Child and Youth Care (Year 1)

 Additional program related expenses include:

-• Additional expenses related to field placement requirements: ParaMed clearance, police records check, health immunizations and first aid are the responsibility of the student.
-The ParaMed documentation clearance fee is approximately $60 and is set by ParaMed, a third-party provider.
+• Additional expenses related to field placement requirements: ParaMed clearance, police records check, health immunizations and first aid are the responsibility of the student and can cost up to $350.
+The ParaMed documentation clearance fee is approximately $65 and is set by ParaMed, a third-party provider.

 Admissions Requirements